hastur-dev/rust-learning-game/items/TIME_SLOW_SYSTEM.md

-# Time Slow System
+# ⏱️ Time Slow System Documentation

-The game now includes a **Time Slow** item that introduces delays between robot actions, allowing you to watch your code execution in slow motion!
+**Robo Grid Explorer GUI** features a **Time Slow** mechanic that transforms instant code execution into a visual, step-by-step learning experience.
+Watch your robot programming logic unfold in real-time!

 ## How It Works